 Description

-The execute command rejects an incoming voice group or voice broadcast call indicated by RING or +CRING, the command is applicable as long as the indication is pending.
+The execution command rejects an incoming voice group or voice broadcast call indicated by RING or +CRING, the command is applicable as long as the indication is pending.
 Refer clause 9.2 for possible <err> values.

 If the call is once rejected the RING or +CRING indication is not repeated to TE although the call is still running and notifications for the call are received.